-Sometimes we find that all patients need to keep from gagging is a good distraction.
-The type of distraction that a person needs is completely up to them.
-Some enjoy watching a movie or listening to music while others enjoy having a stress ball to squeeze.
-Others enjoy self-hypnosis techniques to help get them in the right frame of mind.
+- Distract Yourself – Sometimes, we find that all patients need to keep from gagging is a good distraction.
+The type of distraction that a person needs is entirely up to them.
+Some enjoy watching a movie or listening to music, while others enjoy having a stress ball to squeeze.
+Others want self-hypnosis techniques to help get them in the right frame of mind.

-Our specialty here at The Dental Anesthesia Center is sedation and sleep dentistry.
+- Employing Sedation – Our specialty at The Dental Anesthesia Center is sedation and sleep dentistry.
 For some patients who have severe gag reflexes, some form of sedation might be necessary so that you can have the best dental experience.
-There are different levels of sedation that we are able to administer, so make sure to speak with your dentist before your appointment to see if this type of procedure is right for you.
+There are different levels of sedation that we can administer, so make sure to speak with your dentist before your appointment to see if this type of procedure is right for you.

 We’re Here To Keep You Comfortable

 Here at The Dental Anesthesia Center, we want to make sure that your visit to the dentist is comfortable and painless.
-This is why we offer sedation dentistry for patients who have severe and sensitive gag reflex in the St. Louis area.
+We offer sedation dentistry for patients who have severe and sensitive gag reflexes in the St. Louis area.